Seneca-Scholars/SS-Status-C6/status.md

 We learned more about javascipt and particular dunctions, operators, how things work, ect.
-(7/01/25) worked with daniel and he was very helpful, great lessons today so cool (7/2/25) went over some orgonization based things for our personal project and i also changed/fixed my staus from a txt to a md (7/7/25)
+(7/01/25) worked with daniel and he was very helpful, great lessons today so cool (7/2/25) went over some orgonization based things for our personal project and i also changed/fixed my staus from a txt to a md (7/7/25) testing if i changed my txt to md correctly